mikermcneil/privateer/README.md

 > **WARNING**
 >
-> This package is a work in progress.
-Its internals are currently in the midst of development, and parts of it are still only stubs.
+> This package does not yet necessarily use IEEE-floating-point-safe math yet (see TODOs in the code).
+Pull requests welcome!
 >
 > As of the time of writing this note, you can find the latest abstract method definitions [here](https://github.com/mikermcneil/privateer/tree/master/lib/abstract-interface-for-exchanges/methods).
 >
-> -@mikermcneil, Nov 7, 2017
+> -@mikermcneil, May 11, 2018

 ## Installation &nbsp; [![NPM version](https://badge.fury.io/js/privateer.svg)](http://badge.fury.io/js/privateer)